onx2/bevy_stdb_auth/README.md

 Use `StdbAuthCommands` from normal Bevy systems to manage auth state.

 Command methods return `Result<(), StdbAuthCommandError>` when a request cannot be accepted against the currently visible world state.
 Broader auth lifecycle failures use `StdbAuthError`, and command rejections convert into `StdbAuthError::Command` when a unified error type is needed.
-Deferred same-frame rejections emit `StdbAuthCommandRejectedMessage`.
+Deferred same-frame rejections are available through `ReadStdbAuthCommandRejectedMessage`.

 | Method | Behavior |
 |---|---|